In case you have not found you answer by reading the other pages ;) !

 How do we reach La P’tite Kepa from airport ?

 From Alor airport to Alor Kecil village (1 hour), we can book a taxi for our guests.
-The price for 1 or 2 passengers is Rp 150.000, Rp 200.000 for 3 or 4.
+The price for 1 passenger is Rp 150.000, Rp 200.000 for 2, 3 or 4.
 Arriving in Alor Kecil village, the trip across the strait (5 min) is organized by the local community with their small boat with long-tail engine.
 The price set by local government is Rp 20.000/person.
-Try to have flip-flops/sandals, you will have to walk a couple of steps in the water!
+Try to have flip-flops/sandals, you will have to walk a couple of steps in the sea!

 Do we have phone coverage & wifi provided ?

 In this area the cell-phone coverage is provided by TELKOMSEL only.
-We can’t provide free Wi-Fi anymore, but with a SIM-Card bought to this operator (Rp20.000-30.000) and +/- Rp.100.000 you will have access to phone call, including cheap code for international and internet connection packages (3G/H+ most of the time).
-If your phone is blocked, we can lend to you a mobile HotSpot.
+We can’t provide free Wi-Fi anymore, but with a SIM-Card bought to this operator (Rp20.000-30.000) and +/- Rp.100.000 you will have access to phone call, including cheap code for international and 3G/4G internet connection packages (NB: when you buy a package, take care the « data » are usable in NTT province and not only « data lokal » valid in the province where you buy.
+The ones valid everywhere are named « data flash »).

 I'm a beginner, I'm wondering if diving Alor worth it or if I should wait to have better skills before coming ?